Construction hard hats

 When should hard hats be worn?

-The Construction (Head Protection) Regulations 1989 requires that suitable head protection, normally safety helmets, should be provided and worn whenever there is a risk of injury.
-Unless there is no foreseeable risk of injury, employees must be provided with hard hats and the employer must decide when, where, and how they should be worn.
+The Personal Protective Equipment at Work Regulations 1992 (as amended) requires that suitable head protection, normally safety helmets (hard hats), should be provided and worn whenever there is a risk of injury.
+Employees must be provided with hard hats and the employer must decide when, where and how they should be worn.

 Safety helmets, as outlined by the regulations, must always be worn in designated 'hard hat' areas.
 Only turban-wearing Sikhs are exempt from these requirements.
-The regulations allow an employer to make rules governing when and where hard hats should be worn, but they do not require head protection to be provided to people who are not undertaking construction work - for example, those delivering goods to a site, or site visitors.
-However, in order to comply with the general duties under section 3 of the Health and Safety at Work Act (HSWA), employers and the self-employed person engaged in construction work should require visitors to wear suitable head protection if there is a foreseeable risk of head injury, other than the risk to those who may accidentally stumble or fall.
+The regulations do not require head protection to be provided to people who are not undertaking construction work - for example, those delivering goods to a site, or site visitors.
+However, employers and those self-employed persons engaged in construction work should require visitors to wear suitable head protection if there is a foreseeable risk of head injury.

 Duties of employees and the self-employed